 Those in the 3D printing industry should rejoice because a new machine is here to boost your business.
 A 3D printer that uses metal is now available to help you print metal parts quickly and conveniently with lesser waste and at a reduced price.

-Here’s our top pick industrial metal 3D printer for you.
+Here’s our top pick industrial metal 3D printer for additive manufacturing.

 #1 HP Metal Jet Review

 What I love most about this all-metal 3D printer is its usability.
-This 3D printer is designed to propel your business with its most advanced metal 3D printing technology for mass production.
+This 3D printer is designed to propel your business with its most advanced metal 3D printers for mass production.
 It can produce high volumes of parts and large parts at a lower cost.

 It can also accelerate product development cycles with multiple iterations in just days.
 It produces parts faster, in fewer steps with no debinding required and eliminates tooling.